 Moles eat insects and grubs, but they especially love to eat earth worms!
 They will eat their weight in food everyday.
 Some people will try to eradicate moles by eradicating earth worms, but earthworms can actually be very beneficial to your lawn.
 Earthworms eat decayed plant matter and other organic material which makes their waste or “worm castings” very good fertilizers.
 The presence of earthworms in your soil is also an indication of healthy soil since there is enough nutrients to support the earthworms.

 Earthworms are also natural aerators.
 They can loosen compacted soil, and further churn already loosened soil.
 The burrows and tunnels they create are responsible for the aeration and loosening of the soil, and they eat anything they come across.
 They then carry their waste to another section of the ground which helps to evenly spread inorganic and organic matter.
 However, sometimes earthworms aren’t enough.
 It is possible your soil isn’t healthy enough to support these creatures which means you need to add something your soil to make it healthier.
 Compacted soil can cause bald patches in your yard and can also be the source of drainage problems.
-Our lawn experts evaluate your lawn by testing the soil so they know exactly what type of fertilizer or soil additive you need.
-They also assess any drainage issues relating to compacted soil or any other problem that could be contributing to your lawn’s distress such as mole tunnels.

 How can I get rid of moles or prevent them?